cardano-scaling/hydra/docs/monthly/2023-09-monthly.md

 * Added and completed [support for inline datums in commit API #1043](https://github.com/input-output-hk/hydra/issues/1043), which was reported by a user.

 * Current work on [network resilience #188](https://github.com/input-output-hk/hydra/issues/188) yielded two new / follow-up items [#1079](https://github.com/input-output-hk/hydra/issues/1079) and [#1080](https://github.com/input-output-hk/hydra/issues/1080).
-This topic easily "scope creeps" and we had narrowed down the direct goal to improve the situation incrementally.
+To minimize the 'scope creep' from this topic, the team has narrowed down the direct goal to improve the situation incrementally.

 * When detailing the design of incremental de-/commits, the feature was also split in two.
 Each of the features would have a different impact on the user experience and relates to other ideas: